Sharky’s Machine (1981) – A Review

 Appearances by some ninjas that are strong-arms is kind of strange.
 They always stood out to me as being quite…..odd.
 Their appearance just feels out of place in this Atlanta set thriller.
 All of a sudden we see two ninjas running around with nunchucks – wait what?
 Fortunately, they help payoff with that torture scene with Sharky on a boat.
 It’s a great scene with Reynolds not playing the macho man but a guy who is genuinely scared and in pain.
 Seeing Sharky so helpless makes me root for him and I’m anxious to see how he will get out of of this predicament..

 The final chase in the building with Sharky trying to catch Silva is another well done scene.
 Which leads up to the conclusion with the famous fall out of the window of the building.
 I remember the stunt getting a lot of attention with it being in the Guinness Book of World Records for being the highest freefall drop at the time.
 Unfortunately, the film cuts it in a way you can’t fully appreciate what stuntman Dar Robinson accomplished.
 I have no idea why they cut it in a way that you can’t marvel at that feat.

 It is somewhat unintentionally funny how quickly the movie ends after that big climax.
 Silva’s body barely reaches the ground before we cut to the closing credits with Reynolds pushing Ward on a swing.
 Talk about a cheesy ending.

 Overall though, Sharky’s Machine is one of those movies that is a reminder of how good and charismatic Reynolds once was as a leading man.
-It’s a shame that this was one of the last real high points for his career.
-The 80’s wouldn’t be too kind to him.
+It’s a shame that this was one of the last real high points for his movie career.
+The rest of 1980’s wouldn’t be too kind to him.